krixik-ai/krixik-docs/docs/modules/ai_modules/sentiment_module.md

                        'params': {}}}
 ```

+### Input File Size Limit

+`sentiment` module input JSON files can currently be no larger than 3MB.

 ### A Single-Module Pipeline for the `sentiment` Module

 Please click [here](../../examples/single_module_pipelines/single_sentiment.md) to visit the `Pipeline Examples` section of our documentation and review an example of a single-module pipeline for the `sentiment` module.